The Pinay Homeschooler

 DSC_4966

-This is what I was talking about when I mentioned of the kinetic sand, seeping through the holes of the skull.
-I gave the boys our jumbo plastic needles so they can remove those sand from the tiny holes of the skulls.
-I realized that this was a great fine motor skill practise!
+I was talking about this when I mentioned the kinetic sand seeping through the holes of the skull.
+I gave the boys our jumbo plastic needles to remove the sand from the tiny holes in the heads.
+I realized that this was a great fine motor skill practice!

 DSC_4971